 LED therapy was initially developed by NASA scientists in the early 1990s.
 Originally used for plant growth experiments in space, this technology was later adapted to promote wound healing in astronauts.
 The therapeutic benefits of LED light, which can penetrate deep into body tissue to promote collagen synthesis and tissue growth, soon caught the attention of the medical and cosmetics industries – and, lucky for us, have now evolved to include effective at-home LED masks.

 LED masks are simple to use and easy to incorporate into your skincare and self-care rituals.
-Regular use (10- to 30-minute sessions 3 to 5 times a week) can lead to a more even skin tone, diminished lines and wrinkles, reduced pore size, and an overall brighter complexion.
+Regular use (10- to 30-minute sessions three to five times a week) can lead to a more even skin tone, diminished lines and wrinkles, reduced pore size, and an overall brighter complexion.

 How LED masks work

-The effectiveness of LED therapy is backed by numerous studies which demonstrate LEDs’ ability to influence cellular behaviour; when exposed to specific wavelengths of light, skin cells absorb the energy and undergo various cellular processes, such as increased circulation and enhanced tissue repair.
+The effectiveness of LED therapy is backed by numerous studies that demonstrate LEDs’ ability to influence cellular behaviour.
+When exposed to specific wavelengths of light, skin cells absorb the energy and undergo various cellular processes, such as increased circulation and enhanced tissue repair.

 Photobiomodulation is the primary mechanism by which LED light affects skin cells.
 When specific wavelengths of light are absorbed by chromophores (light-sensitive molecules) within the skin, it triggers a series of biochemical reactions.